 · Lessons are developed around life skills.

-· Students remain with teacher for several years.
+· Students remain with a teacher for several years.

 What are the Benefits of a Montessori Education?